ITLabRTUMIREA/ITLab-Back/README.md

 }
 ```

-**DB_TYPE** - type of database with will be used
+**DB_TYPE** - type of the database which will be used

 **DB_INIT** - if true - database will be initialized from DBInitializeSettings section

 **UseSonsoleLogger** - if true - all notifications will be print in logger.
-If false - will be send via notifier service
+If false - notifications will be send via notifier service

 ## Run
 ```bash